Dancan254/ObjectOrientedProgrammingExercises/README.md

 ### License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

 ### Get Started Now!